-As reported by CNN, federal law, California state law, and the California Fair Employment and Housing Act forbids employee discrimination and harassment against you as an employee based on your gender and other things.
-With regard to sexual harassment, two types exist: hostile work environment and quid pro quo.
-By far, hostile work environment represents the larger number of cases plaintiffs file.
+As reported by CNN, federal law, California state law, and the California Fair Employment and Housing Act forbid employee discrimination and harassment against you as an employee based on your gender and other things.
+With regard to sexual harassment, two types exist a hostile work environment and quid pro quo.
+By far, the hostile work environment represents the larger number of cases the plaintiff’s file.
 A lot of them, however, go nowhere because, as the U.S. Supreme Court has said, discrimination laws never have, and never can, provide a “general civility code for the American workplace.”

 Quid pro quo is Latin for “this for that.”
 In these types of cases, you must prove that your boss or someone else higher up the corporate ladder than you made unwanted sexual advances toward you or displayed unwanted sexual conduct against you, threatening to demote you or not to promote you unless you acquiesced.

 The reason why any type of sexual harassment case is so hard to prove is that you must have considerably more than a “he said, she said” situation.
 You need hard evidence.
 And do not count on your performance reviews to supply it.
 Depending on who testifies to their content, you can again have a word against word argument.
 You allege they show a sexual harassment cover-up.
 Your employer alleges that they show you were an underperforming employee.
 The jury will decide whose testimony is more credible.

 It goes without saying that if you believe you are the victim of workplace sexual harassment, you should start keeping good records as soon as possible.
 You should also report it – in writing – to the appropriate boss, supervisor, or human resources person.
 California law requires all employers to take all reasonable steps to prevent workplace harassment of any sort.
 It also requires them to investigate all employee harassment claims.

 This is general educational information and not intended to provide legal advice.